 - (a) a plan for assessing the composition components of the GCCR; - (b) a plan for assessing the oral and/or visual components of the GCCR; - (c) clear goals, rubrics, and revision plans for GCCR implementation; - (d) a description of assignment(s) and instructions resulting in student artifacts; - (e) a sampling plan for collecting and submitting student artifacts as evidence for GCCR SLOs; - (f) a copy of current assessing rubrics for GCCR assignment(s); - (g) a copy of the current syllabus for GCCR course(s); - (h) For degree programs with outside provider(s) (outside the program's department) of the GCCR, a copy of the current MOU/MOA which details the involvement and roles of the provider(s) and degree program relative to this assessment plan. - 2.
 Review of the Degree Program's GCCR Assessment Plan.
-When submitted or updated, the GCCR component of the Assessment Plan will be reviewed by the GCCR Committee, or designee.
-Based on this review, the degree program's GCCR Assessment Plan will receive feedback and an evaluation score of either a "Meets"

-Expectations" or "Does Not Meet Expectations".
+When submitted or updated, the GCCR component of the Assessment Plan shall be reviewed by the GCCR Committee, or designee.
+Based on this review, the degree program's GCCR Assessment Plan shall receive feedback and an evaluation score of either a "Meets Expectations" or "Does Not Meet Expectations".

-3. University Assessment of the Degree Program's GCCR Outcomes.
-When the GCCR SLO is scheduled for assessment, the results will be included in the program's Annual SLO Assessment Report, which is due on October 31st of each year.
+- 3. University Assessment of the Degree Program's GCCR Outcomes.
+When the GCCR SLO is scheduled for assessment, the results shall be included in the program's Annual SLO Assessment Report, which is due on October 31st of each year.
 As described in the sampling plan, programs shall submit a sample of student artifacts (assignments) for each GCCR approved course.
-Programs requiring their students to complete courses outside of their home department will collaborate with the department offering the required GCCR course to ensure artifacts are submitted for assessment.
-All evaluation feedback on the GCCR outcome will be provided to the degree program's GCCR Committee/Contact for review.
+Programs requiring their students to complete courses outside of their home department shall collaborate with the department offering the required GCCR course to ensure artifacts are submitted for assessment.
+All evaluation feedback on the GCCR outcome shall be provided to the degree program's GCCR Committee/Contact for review. - 3.
+Program GCCR Assessment Noncompliance.
+Programs that do not submit a GCCR learning outcomes assessment plan that meets expectations and/or do not submit assessment documentation and artifacts following the approved plan will be provided with technical assistance from the Office of University Assessment for the improvement of their plan and/or find a reasonable solution for submitting artifacts.
+In addition a status report shall be submitted to the appropriate Associate Dean(s) for follow-up.

-A. Approval
+C. Approval